raspberrypi/raspiraw/README.md

 	-hd, --header	: Write the BRCM header to the output file

 If selected, this prepeneds each stored frame with a 32KB header (needed for **dcraw** being able to process the raw frame).

-	-t, --timeout	: Time (in ms) before shutting down (if not specified, set to 5s)

-&nbsp;
+An alternative (needed for high framerate capturing) is option -hd0 (see below section), which allows **dcraw** to process the captured frames later as well.

+...

 	-sr, --saverate	: Save every Nth frame

 Per default this is 20, allowing to capture frames to slow SD cards.
 In high framera section, storing on (fast) ramdisk allows to use "-sr 1" (store all frames).

-	-b, --bitdepth	: Set output raw bit depth (8, 10, 12 or 16, if not specified, set to sensor native)

-&nbsp;

-	-c, --cameranum	: Set camera number to use (0=CAM0, 1=CAM1).

-&nbsp;

-	-eus, --expus	: Set the sensor exposure time in micro seconds.

-&nbsp;
+...

 	-y, --i2c	: Set the I2C bus to use.